Surprise (Sylvia album)

-Surprise is a studio album by American singer, Sylvia.
-It was released by RCA Records in March 1984 and was her fourth studio album.
+Surprise is a studio album by American singer, Sylvia, released by RCA Records in March 1984 and was her fourth studio album.
 Marketed in the country genre, it also included styles taken from country pop and rock.
 Ten tracks comprised the album, including two that reached top 40 US-Canadian country chart placements: "Victims of Goodbye" and "Love Over Old Times".
 The album received a mixed critical response, with some writers finding it lacked the country style of other recordings.

 Background, recording and content

 According to Tom Roland of AllMusic, Sylvia's musical sound and career was driven by "catchy melodies and strong backbeats" that brought her a series of top ten US country hits during the 1980s, including the crossover pop song, "Nobody".
 Surprise was her fourth album and blended country with rock and pop.
 In an interview with the Bangor Daily News, she commented on the album's combination of styles: "I'm not a real hard-core country singer.
 I just like good music.
 I'm not going to stop any radio station from playing my songs just because they happen to be rock, or country."
 Surprise consisted of ten tracks, four of which were written by Dennis Morgan: the title track, "Give 'em Rhythm", "Unguarded Moments" and "Victims of Goodbye".
 Don Pfrimmer contributed to the writing of both "Unguarded Moments" and "Victims of Goodbye".
 The album was produced by Tom Collins and was recorded in sessions held at two studios: Sound Stage and Woodland Sound Studios.